lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 # Lunch Money: How it's different

 On to the app!
-There are 3 key differences from other major budgeting apps that were core to our spreadsheet and very important to us and our lifestyle.
+There are 3 key features and concepts that were core to our spreadsheet.

 ## Multi-currency supported natively